 In Paris today, there are no shortage of museums, gardens and cafés to explore.
 The Jardin Des Tuileries, named for the tile factories that previously stood where Queen Catherine de Medici built the famous gardens in the 16th century, was a favorite spot of Jefferson’s.
 In a letter written to a friend, he explained how he would visit the gardens “almost daily.”

 Many well respected landscape designers have worked on the beautiful garden since its creation, most notably André Le Nôtre, the gardener to King Louis XIII, who re-designed the Tuileries to the French formal style in which they stand today.

-The perfect afternoon in Paris will always include a stroll through the lovely Tuileries to take in the spring scents — stopping to relax and enjoy a book in the iconic green garden chairs — and a visit at one of the expansive ponds to watch kids and adults alike race colorful sailboats.
+The perfect afternoon in Paris will always include a stroll through the lovely Tuileries or Luxembourg Gardens to take in the spring scents—stopping to relax and enjoy a book in the iconic green garden chairs—and a visit at one of the expansive ponds to watch kids and adults alike race colorful sailboats.
 Take the time to enjoy a flaky, buttery french croissant from a charming local bakery and enjoy the unique and inspiring atmosphere.

 Explore Shops & Museums in Paris

 In the city, there are also a plethora of cafés to stop at and enjoy a coffee and pastry.
 These quaint French eateries often include traditional fare such as chausson a la pomme fraîche, a flaky pastry filled with apples and cinnamon, or le croque-monsieur, a deceptively simple but infinitely satisfying ham and Gruyere cheese sandwich.
 Many Parisian streets are home to charming local produce stands and flower shops, perfect for assembling a picnic spread.
 During springtime while the gardens are bursting with countless tulips and pink and white blossoms light up trees, the parks are filled with locals and visitors picnicking and enjoying the beauty and romance of the season.